actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Tami Gouveia - in Favor
+**Rep. Tami Gouveia - in Favor**

 Representative Gouveia, the sponsor of this amendment, opened the debate by laying out compelling arguments in favor of speaker term limits.
 She noted that term limits would act as a guardrail to ensure a more democratic house and encourage more regular and predictable transitions.
 Most importantly, she spoke about the unchecked power the Speaker currently holds over the entire legislative body:

-The speaker decides how many staff we get, he handles hiring and firing of staff, he decides who becomes committee chair or vice chair, determining how much each of us earn to support our families and how much influence we have in the Legislature.
+> "The speaker decides how many staff we get, he handles hiring and firing of staff, he decides who becomes committee chair or vice chair, determining how much each of us earn to support our families and how much influence we have in the Legislature.
 The speaker's office is crucial in deciding what comes up for a vote, how long we can review it, and the opportunity for us as members to consult with constituents.
-Speakers achieve immense power instantaneously.
+Speakers achieve immense power instantaneously."